Integrate the Connect SDK into a native iOS app (Objective-C)

 Important

-Add bundle to project
+Add bundles to project

 Required configuration